habibi2813/cc-easychat/README.md

 This code is indev it is no functional for this time.

 It will use rednet and modem API in Computer Craft

+Script should work on any computer craft version.